HazyResearch/ThunderKittens/README.md

 ## Recent Updates

-**Nov 17, 2025:** **ThunderKittens 2.0** is out!
+**Jan 10, 2026:** **ThunderKittens 2.0** is out!

-* This release brings full support for Blackwell GPUs and NVFP4 precision, and merges major contributions from across the industry.
+* This release brings full support for Blackwell GPUs along with MXFP8 and NVFP4 precision, and merges major contributions from across the industry.
-* We've fixed numerous bugs, improved overall performance, and finally added proper docstrings for most functions.
 * The repository structure has changed.
-We no longer support the repo as a Python package (i.e., a top-level `setup.py`), since ThunderKittens is fundamentally a CUDA framework.
-Kernels built with ThunderKittens are still located under the `/kernels` directory, and we still welcome new kernel contributions, but they must now be compiled individually.
-Tests and benchmarks reside alongside their corresponding kernel files.
-Some kernel examples may break due to this update; please let us know if you find any!
+We no longer support the repo as a Python package (i.e., a top-level `setup.py`).
+Kernels under the `/kernels` directory must now be compiled individually.
+Makefiles, tests, and benchmarks reside alongside their corresponding kernel source files.
-* Removed all unused files and directories.
-* We no longer test on Ampere GPUs (because we don't have any).
-ThunderKittens should still work on Ampere, but active development and testing are focused on Hopper and Blackwell.
+* We no longer actively support Ampere GPUs.
+While ThunderKittens should still work on Ampere, we do not plan to bring further support to it.

 ## Overview